RuffledZest/Eth_Avax_Intermediate_Project_2/README.md

+# Crypto Address Book

+This is an Address Book based on solidity, in which user can add or remove a name with their address on command.

+## Description

+The application has the following functionality:

+* If Metamask is installed, the Button "Please connect your Metamask wallet" will be available.
+* If account is connected, three options will be available, Add Contact, Get Contacts and Disconnect Wallet
+* Add Contact: To add a particular 'Name and Address' to the list
+* Get Contacts: To see the list of Contacts added, along with the remove contact button.
+* Disconnect Wallet: To disconnect the account associated.

+* Add Contact: This will open a popup form asking for 'Name' and 'Address'.
+Once fields are filled and submitted.
+A Contract Interaction Request will commence, once confirmed from Metamask by the user, the Contact is added to the list.
+* Any modifications needed to be made to files/fold

 # Starter Next/Hardhat Project

 After cloning the github, you will want to do the following to get the code running on your computer.